-Here's everything you need to know about the latest NFL head coach movement, including pros and cons for each open gig.
+Here's everything you need to know about the latest NFL head coach movement.

 Vrabel played linebacker for the Patriots from 2001 to 2008 and was an integral member of three Super Bowl championship teams.
 He served as Tennessee Titans head coach from 2018-23, posting a 54-45 regular-season record and 2-3 mark in the playoffs, which included a trip to the AFC Championship Game in 2019.
 Vrabel, the Associated Press NFL Coach of the Year in 2021, now replaces Mayo, who was fired Jan.
 5 after posting a 4-13 record in his one season as Patriots coach.